How you can help victims of Hurricane Dorian

 NORTH PORT

-The American Legion, at 6648 Taneytown Street in the North Port Estates area, is collecting donations at its lodge.
-Already coming in: diapers, towels, food.
+The American Legion in the North Port Estates area is collecting donations at its lodge.
+Already coming in: diapers, towels and food.

 “Just about anything they can use, we will take,” said Bonnie Burrane, of North Port’s American Legion Post 254.
 “Canned goods, pet food and supplies, sheets, tarps, chain saws, what have you.
 We will get the items to them.”